oneanupam/oneanupam/README.md

 <h2 align="center">Hey there! 👋 I am Anupam Yadav. 🤓</h2>

-<p align="center">I'm currently working as Cloud and DevOps Consultant.
-I have completed Bachelor of Technology focused in Computer Science from Meerut Institute of Engineering and Technology (MIET), Meerut affiliated to Dr. A.P.J.
-Abdul Kalam Technical University, Lucknow, Uttar Pradesh (Formerly Uttar Pradesh Technical University).
+<p align="center">I work as a Cloud and DevOps Consultant.
+I hold a Bachelor's degree (Bachelor of Technology - B.Tech) focused in Computer Science from Meerut Institute of Engineering and Technology (MIET), Meerut affiliated to Dr. A.P.J.
+Abdul Kalam Technical University, Lucknow, Uttar Pradesh, India (Formerly Uttar Pradesh Technical University).
 </p>

 <p align="center"> 🌱 On a never-ending quest of learning &nbsp; 📫 Reach out to me on LinkedIn </p>